KIPAC/StatisticalMethods/README.md

 KIPAC to take the course.
 Our goal is to provide a background that will be directly relevant to the kind of problems that typical KIPAC students will encounter in their research.

+### Course Objectives

+Our goal is that students taking this course will:
+* develop familiarity in working with various types of astronomical data.
+* understand the role of modeling in data analysis.
+* develop facility with various types of inference from data.
+* be able to critically evaluate and apply commonly used statistical methodologies.
+* be able to apply advanced statistical reasoning to problems they are likely to encounter in their research.

 ### Preliminaries